 Bonus Tip: Protecting Your Feet Starts with the Right Fit

-No matter how advanced your boots are, the wrong size or width can undo all the benefits.
-Always measure both feet (yes, both!) and try on boots later in the day when your feet are naturally more swollen.
-Consider aftermarket insoles if your boots need an extra comfort boost.
+No matter how advanced your boots are, a poor fit can undo all their benefits.
+Measure both feet, try on boots later in the day when feet are slightly swollen, and consider aftermarket insoles for a comfort boost.
+For more on healthy footwear practices, visit the American Podiatric Medical Association for expert-backed advice.